SAM 3D: 3Dfy Anything in Images: Limitations

 \section{Limitations}

 There are limits to our model's resolution based on the architectural hyperparameters we used.
 The geometry model uses a coarse shape resolution of $O \in \mathbb{R}^{64^3}$; we trained multiple 3D Gaussian splat decoders, with up to $32$ splats per occupied voxel.
-This is sufficient for many types of objects, but for more complex shapes or where human perception is especially attuned, these limits to resolution can lead to noticeable distortions or loss of details.
+This is sufficient for many types of objects, but for more complex shapes, thin structures, or where human perception is especially attuned, these limits to resolution can lead to noticeable distortions or loss of details.
 For example, as part of a whole human body, the number of voxels/splats our chosen resolution is able to devote to hands or faces is inherently limited by the overall body's scale, and due to human visual system's acuity to such features, this can lead to perceptible artifacts to these body parts.
 By contrast, when focused on just a single hand or the head, the higher relative resolution available means \method can reconstruct these significantly better.
 For these kinds of objects and others, a natural next step for \method would be to increase the output resolution via architectural changes, a superresolution model, parts-based generation, or switching to an implicit 3D representation.

 Object layouts are another area where improvements can be made. \method predicts objects one at a time, and isn't trained to reason about physical interactions, such as contact, physical stability, interpenetration, or co-alignment (\eg on the same ground plane).
 Multi-object prediction combined with appropriate losses would allow joint reasoning about multiple objects in a scene.
-Further, \method's texture predictions are made without knowledge of the predicted object's pose.
-As a result, for objects with rotational symmetry, it can occasionally predict textures that effectively rotate the object to the incorrect orientation.
+Similarly, while SAM 3D's single-object inference is embarrassingly parallel across multiple GPUs, scene-based inference may also present opportunities to more efficiently accelerate the reconstruction of entire scenes.
+Finally, \method's texture predictions are made without knowledge of the predicted object's pose; as a result, for objects with rotational symmetry, it can occasionally predict textures that effectively rotate the object to the incorrect orientation.